 The app makes it easy to reach your savings goals through an automatic savings plan and the ability to round up your purchases.
 It is also great for getting a snapshot of your spending habits.

-I find their rewards to be practical.
-Save on your morning coffee, weekly groceries, gas, entertainment, and more.
-They offer great customer service and you can chat with them via the app or call them at 1-877-STACK-01.
+You get the occasional offer to save on your morning coffee, weekly groceries, gas, entertainment, and more.
+They offer great customer service, and you can chat with them via the app or call them at 1-877-STACK-01.

-The only downside I see with the STACK Prepaid Mastercard is that:
+The downsides of the STACK Prepaid Mastercard are:

-- It is not a credit card, so if you were hoping to use the card to build a credit rating, that is not possible.
+• It is not a credit card, so if you were hoping to use it to build a credit rating, that is not possible.

-Check out my review of KOHO vs. STACK here.
+You can also check out my review of KOHO vs. STACK.

 STACK Mastercard Review (Plus a $5 Sign-up Bonus)